 • Invasive species* (examples: eastern grey squirrels, house sparrows, starlings, etc.)

 This is a service that we provide to the public that ensures these animals are treated humanely and minimizes the risk of individuals illegally caring for wildlife in their homes, an activity that is highly dangerous and detrimental to the ultimate outcome for that animal.
-All injured or orphaned pigeons must be brought directly to Calgary Wildlife for treatment.
-Please do not bring pigeons to the veterinary clinics.
+Injured or orphaned pigeons are accepted by Calgary Wildlife for treatment.

 If you encounter a large mammal that is in trouble, please contact the Environment and Parks at (403) 297-6423 for assistance.